phytec/kivy-demo/doc/tutorials/installation.rst

   :alt: board-front
   :align: center

-For more information on how to connect the cables, please refer to `this document for the i.MX8MP product <https://www.phytec.de/fileadmin/phytec_base/images/01-Produkte/Component-Placement/L1025e.A0-phyBOARD-Pollux_iMX8M-Plus_web.pdf>`_.
+For more information on how to setup the board, please refer to `this document for the i.MX8MP product <https://www.phytec.de/fileadmin/phytec_base/images/01-Produkte/Component-Placement/L1025e.A0-phyBOARD-Pollux_iMX8M-Plus_web.pdf>`_.

 Downloading a bootable image in the sd card
 --------------------------------------------

-The first step is to download the image.
+The first step is to download the new image and copy it on the SD card.
 To do that use the following command:

 .. code-block:: bash